 The CY14B101P uses an 8-bit instruction register.
-Instructions and their operation codes are listed in Table 2.
+Instructions and their operation codes are listed in Table 1.
 All instructions, addresses, and data are transferred with the MSB first and start with a HIGH to LOW CS transition.
-There are, in all, 10 SPI instructions which provide access to most of the functions in nvSRAM.
+There are, in all, 12 SPI instructions that provide access to most of the functions in nvSRAM.
 Further, the WP, HOLD and HSB pins provide additional functionality driven through hardware.

-Table 2.
+Table 1.
 Instruction Set

-Instruction Category Instruction Name Opcode Operation WREN 0000 0110 Set write enable latch Status Register Instructions WRDI 0000 0100 Reset write enable latch RDSR 0000 0101 Read Status Register WRSR 0000 0001 Write Status Register SRAM Read/Write READ 0000 0011 Read data from memory array Instructions WRITE 0000 0010 Write data to memory array RTC Read/Write RDRTC 0001 0011 Read RTC registers Instructions WRTC 0001 0010 Write RTC registers Special NV STORE 0011 1100 Software STORE Instructions RECALL 0110 0000 Software RECALL Reserved - Reserved - 0001 1110
+Instruction Category Instruction Name Opcode Operation WREN 0000 0110 Set Write Enable latch Status WRDI 0000 0100 Reset Write Enable latch Register Instructions RDSR 0000 0101 Read Status Register WRSR 0000 0001 Write Status Register SRAM Read/Write READ 0000 0011 Read data from memory array Instructions WRITE 0000 0010 Write data to memory array RTC Read/Write WRTC 0001 0010 Write RTC registers Instructions RDRTC 0001 0011 Read RTC Registers STORE 0011 1100 Software STORE Special NV Instructions RECALL 0110 0000 Software RECALL III Structions ASENB 0101 1001 AutoStore Enable ASDISB 0001 1001 AutoStore Disable Reserved - Reserved - 0001 1110

-The SPI instructions in CY14B101P are divided based on their functionality in following types:
+The SPI instructions in CY14B101P are divided based on their functionality in the following types:

-- Status Register access: RDSR and WRSR instructions - Write protection functions: WREN and WRDI instructions along with WP pin and WEN, BP0 and BP1 bits - SRAM memory access: READ and WRITE instructions - RTC access: RDRTC and WRTC instructions - nvSRAM special instructions: STORE and RECALL
+- ☐ Status Register Access: RDSR and WRSR instructions - □ Write protection functions: WREN and WRDI instructions along with WP pin and WEN, BP0 and BP1 bits - □ SRAM memory access: READ and WRITE instructions - □ RTC access: RDRTC and WRTC instructions - nvSRAM special instructions: STORE, RECALL, ASENB, and ASDISB be modified by WRSR instruction and read by RDSR instruction.
+However, only the WPEN, BP1 and BP0 bits of the Status Register can be modified by using the WRSR instruction.
+The WRSR instruction has no effect on WEN and RDY bits.
+The default value shipped from the factory for BP1, BP0, bits 4-6 and WPEN bits is '0'.